 Being self-employed could mean paying a higher deposit helps you get the right finance.
 It will reduce your monthly payments and decrease the risk in the lenders’ eyes.
 Thus, you’ll pay lower interest rates and can enjoy a more cost-effective loan.

-Research the market
+Research the Market

 The only way you’re going to find the best lenders if you’re self-employed is by knowing and understanding the options available.
+Shop around and compare different car finance deals from various lenders.

+What sets Carmoola apart from the usual car finance companies?
 Here at Carmoola, we make it easier for you to apply for finance for your car.
 We look at the whole picture and take everything into account before making a decision.
 That means our lending is focused on your real-time situation.
 Our lending solutions are more fluid and focused on providing you with a loan you’re comfortable paying back.

-Be honest on your application and don’t overestimate your earnings or financial situation.
+Be honest on your application, and don’t overestimate your earnings or financial situation.
 Lenders want someone who is trustworthy and can make repayments without any issues.
 Therefore, you should be truthful when applying for any kind of finance.